 6 Ways To Improve How You Navigate Change

-- Manage your expectations.
 Be realistic about what you are heading into.
 You cannot expect to try a new experience or learn a new skill and be perfect at first.
-While expectations can be good at helping up set goals, you might be placing unrealistic expectations on yourself or your relationships.
+While expectations can be good at helping set goals, you might be placing unrealistic expectations on yourself or your relationships.

-- Accept it.
 Sometimes circumstances will not turn out the way you want them to and that is perfectly okay.
-Embracing the situation can help you deal with the change effectively.
+Embracing the situation can help you manage change effectively.
 It helps you make the necessary shifts in your life to embrace the change and move forward from it.

-- Learn from change.
 If you can get to the point where you accept change then you can begin to learn from each experience.
-Change can be a great teacher, if you are open to it.
-Think back to times in your life where you thought change was a bad thing.
+Change can be a great teacher if you are open to it.
+Think back to times in your life when you thought change was a bad thing.
 I bet you later discovered it had benefits or at the very least learned something from it.

-- Knowledge is power.
-If there is a big change coming in your life.
-Take the time to arm yourself with as much knowledge about that change as possible.
-Having a clear understanding of what is coming can help but remember even if you can’t understand it or don’t agree with it, do your best to navigate it without resistance.
+If there is a big change coming in your life, take the time to arm yourself with as much knowledge about that change as possible.
+Having a clear understanding of what is coming can help, but remember even if you can’t understand it or don’t agree with it, do your best to navigate the change without resistance.